![]() |

 Hypertexts, e-poetry, and netcessary* literature

-PRETTY COOL POETRY THING is really all you need to see.
-It's so good.
-Annie Abrahams: Wishes Atomic Antelope and Lewis Carroll, Alice in Wonderland iPad app ARTE Experience: Type:Rider (inexpensive ios game) Avoision: Desire Bot Caroline Bergvall: Noþ[thorn]ing Natalie Bookchin: The Intruder Amaranth Borsuk: Abra (free ios app with Ian Hatcher), The Deletionist, Rainbot Todd Boss and Angela Kassube: Motion Poems (short films of poems by Robert Bly, Jane Hirschfield, and others) Aaron Cohick: Floating / Days Liza Daly: Harmonia William Gibson: Agrippa (A Book of the Dead) Peter Howard: Midwinter Fair (plain and simple hypertext) Daniel C. Howe and Aya Karpinska: No Time Machine Michael Joyce, afternoon: a story (information on the first hypertext novel) Luers / Smith / Dean Novelling ("recombinant digital novel that employs text, video and sound") Taylor Mali: Killing the Speech (text/film/rant/comedy) Tim Minchin: Storm (animated film) Nick Monfort, Taroko Gorge Juhani Paaso Story of the Lost Dot (free Alice in Wonderland game) Claudia Rankine and John Lucas: Situations (one example, search YouTube for more) Ricepirate: DotDotDot (animation of a voicetrack of a review of a game) Geoff Ryman: 253: a novel for the internet in seven cars and a crash (1990s hypertext novel) Brian Kim Stefans: The Dreamlife of Letters Philipp Stollenmayer: Supertype (inexpensive ios game) Stephanie Strickland and Ian Hatcher: House of Trust (generative poem) Dan Waber: Strings Nick Walton: AI Dungeon Bryan Thao Worra, The Dream Highway of Ms. Mannivongsa, "experimental surreal choose-your-own-adventure" version "drawing on traditional Lao and Southeast Asian mythology and legends, pop culture, and more."
+quick access to lots of examples: more Annie Abrahams: Wishes Atomic Antelope and Lewis Carroll, Alice in Wonderland iPad app ARTE Experience: Type:Rider (inexpensive ios game) Avoision: Desire Bot Caroline Bergvall: Noþ[thorn]ing Natalie Bookchin: The Intruder Amaranth Borsuk: Abra (free ios app with Ian Hatcher), The Deletionist, Rainbot Todd Boss and Angela Kassube: Motion Poems (short films of poems by Robert Bly, Jane Hirschfield, and others) Aaron Cohick: Floating / Days Liza Daly: Harmonia William Gibson: Agrippa (A Book of the Dead) Peter Howard: Midwinter Fair (plain and simple hypertext) Daniel C. Howe and Aya Karpinska: No Time Machine Michael Joyce, afternoon: a story (information on the first hypertext novel) Luers / Smith / Dean Novelling ("recombinant digital novel that employs text, video and sound") Taylor Mali: Killing the Speech (text/film/rant/comedy) Tim Minchin: Storm (animated film) Nick Monfort, Taroko Gorge Juhani Paaso: Story of the Lost Dot (free Alice in Wonderland game) Claudia Rankine and John Lucas: Situations (one example, search YouTube for more) Paisley Rekdal: West: A Translation Ricepirate: DotDotDot (animation of a voicetrack of a review of a game) Geoff Ryman: 253: a novel for the internet in seven cars and a crash (1990s hypertext novel) Brian Kim Stefans: The Dreamlife of Letters Philipp Stollenmayer: Supertype (inexpensive ios game) Stephanie Strickland and Ian Hatcher: House of Trust (generative poem) Dan Waber: Strings Nick Walton: AI Dungeon Bryan Thao Worra, The Dream Highway of Ms. Mannivongsa, "experimental surreal choose-your-own-adventure" version "drawing on traditional Lao and Southeast Asian mythology and legends, pop culture, and more."

 Databases and lists of online magazines Poets and Writers lit mags database, http://www.pw.org/literary_magazines (free)